CroboticSolutions/arm_api2/README.md

 ### TODO:
 - [ ] Go through moveit2 tutorials
 - [ ] Define SW patterns that makes sense to use
+- [ ] Add gazebo
+- [ ] Implement first arm api for the franka for ros 2
 </details>